-- S Charles Woodson intercepting his 66th career pass to move into sole possession of fifth place on the all-time list, breaking his tie with Ken Riley. - Woodson passing Ken Riley (65) for the most interceptions of any player not currently in the Pro Football Hall of Fame. - Woodson notching two interceptions to tie Dave Grayson (29) for seventh on the Raiders' franchise list. - Woodson setting a new Raiders career high with his sixth interception of the season, surpassing his rookie season total of five (1998). - Woodson scoring his 14th defensive touchdown to pass Rod Woodson and Darren Sharper for the NFL's all-time record.
-An interception return for a touchdown would be Woodson's 12th, tying him with R. Woodson for the most in NFL annals. - Woodson totaling 34 interception return yards to become the 10th NFL player, and the fifth since the 1970 merger, to accumulate 1,000 career interception return yards. - Woodson forcing one fumble to give him his ninth season with at least two forced fumbles, which would be tied for third most among all active players. - Woodson recovering his third fumble of the season, setting a new career high. - Woodson notching one sack to tie Lawyer Milloy (21) for the sixth most all-time by a defensive back.
+- S Charles Woodson intercepting his 66th career pass to move into sole possession of fifth place on the all-time list, breaking his tie with Ken Riley. - Woodson passing Ken Riley (65) for the most interceptions of any player not currently in the Pro Football Hall of Fame.

+- Woodson notching two interceptions to tie Dave Grayson (29) for seventh on the Raiders' franchise list. - Woodson setting a new Raiders career high with his sixth interception of the season, surpassing his rookie season total of five (1998). - Woodson scoring his 14th defensive touchdown to pass Rod Woodson and Darren Sharper for the NFL's all-time record.
+An interception return for a touchdown would be Woodson's 12th, tying him with R. Woodson for the most in NFL annals. - Woodson totaling 34 interception return yards to become the 10th NFL player, and the fifth since the 1970 merger, to accumulate 1,000 career interception return yards. - Woodson forcing one fumble to give him his ninth season with at least two forced fumbles, which would be tied for third most among all active players. - Woodson recovering his fourth fumble of the season, extending his career high.
+He is currently tied for the league lead with three opponent fumble recoveries.